Development charges

 Development charges pay for the increased demand on municipal services caused by growth.

-The Development Charges Bylaw applies to all new development and some changes in land use.
+The Development Charges Bylaw applies to all new development and some changes in use.

 Community benefits charges and parkland conveyance may also apply.
 Visit the Community Benefit Charge and Parkland Conveyance page to learn more.